×

 2. Steam

 Steam inhalation is a great way to cleanse your sinuses.
-You can add some essential oils to the steam bowl to make your home cleaning experience more pleasurable.
+You may add some essential oils to the steam bowl to make your home cleaning experience more pleasurable.
 Another option is to take a hot shower.
 You can use a warm towel to help cool your face.

 3. Nasal Irrigation

-4. Spicy foods
+4. Spicy Foods

-5. Warm compress
+5. Warm Compress

 6. Fluids